 Estate planning documents such as a Will, Living Will, Durable Power of Attorney, etc. are essential for everyone.
 This is particularly true for unmarried couples; the law assumes inheritance passes to next of kin!

 You can download documents or scribble on a yellow pad, and this would be marginally better than nothing, but an attorney (specializing in estate planning) should be consulted.
-Additionally, these documents should be updated every 5-7 years as our lives inevitably change.
+Additionally, these documents should be updated (at least) every 5-7 years as our lives inevitably change.

 Here are some documents to be created for your (and your family’s) well-being

 Will.
 The Will describes your intentions; what you would like done with your property after your death, and designates by whom.
 This is particularly important when young children are involved.